 CoinFlip ATMs charge 6.99% plus a network mining fee.
-Usually it is around $1, but it can fluctuate in price.
-However this is still high and although it is another direct method to buy cryptocurrency it is not worth it.
+Usually, it is around $1, but it can fluctuate in price.
+However, this is still high and although it is another direct method to buy cryptocurrency it is not worth it.
 It is better to use a cryptocurrency exchange.

-However fund managers do charge fees for managing the funds.
+Fund managers do charge fees for managing the funds.
 So you have to minus the fees from any income generated by the fund.

 There are a couple of Incrementum funds: The Incrementum Crypto Gold Fund and the Incrementum Digital and Physical Gold Fund.
 These funds are a mix of Crypto and Physical precious metals.
-However one fund is for retail investors and the other is for instituational investors.

-Additionally there mutual funds that are purely Bitcoin funds.
+Additionally, there are mutual funds that are purely Bitcoin funds.
 They are the Bitcoin Strategy ProFund (BTCFX) and the Cboe Vest Bitcoin Strategy Managed Volatility Fund (BTCVX).
 These funds do not invest directly in Bitcoin.
 They deal with Bitcoin futures which is more complicated stuff for average investors.
 To clarify futures trading is trading the future price of Bitcoin.

 We do not have an opinion on the last two funds.
-However Incrementum AG has won many awards and are excellent asset managers.
+However, Incrementum AG has won many awards and are excellent asset managers.